 One of the keys to blogging is consistency.

-Readers appreciate your timeliness and predictability in a crazy world that isn’t.
+Readers appreciate your timeliness and predictability in a crazy world that doesn’t have those things.

 But we need a break, too… right?